mckenm/HanmaTekPSUCmd/Readme.md

 happy with it features in general.
 Especially it came with software that can control it through USB interface on Windows, but the software does not do what I wanted.

+Later found out this HanmaTek power supply actually is from eTOMMENS, a China power supply manufactor, wher it model is eTM-3010P, now some of the information found from the application's setting XML file start making senses.  http://www.etommens.com/products_content-2023956.html.

-I want to control it voltage, current, over current protect, able to turn on/off with varies of presets for specific project or boards.
+What I want are:  ontrol it voltage, current, over current protect, able to turn on/off with varies of presets for specific project or boards.
 That software just does not do a good job for me.

 With documents on its CD I found that it use MODBUS protocol on serial (FTDI-USB), and some setting found